henriK144/Untitled-Relativity-Game/README.md

-# URG-source-files
+Contains the download link as well as the source code for Untitled Relativity Game, a 2D platformer that simulations the effects of special relativity.
-Contains the source code for Untitled Relativity Game, which also includes documentation and commentary on some of the game design and implementations.
+Included in the source code is documentation and commentary on some of the game design and implementations.
+Please report any bugs.